 Council does not tell the dog owner who made the complaint.

-At this point your neighbour may contact you to get a better understanding of when and why their dog is barking.
+At this point your neighbour may contact you (and other people living in the area) to get a better understanding of when and why their dog is barking.
 It is useful if you can provide details such as the time of day barking occurs and any triggers such as the postman driving past..

 Council will notify you in writing confirming we have received your complaint.
 The letter will include a guide to resolving dog barking issues in your neighbourhood, a formal complaint form, and an animal noise diary.